bmquiroz/playbooks/README1.md

 ```
 aws-provision
 ```
-Used to deploy EC2 instances in Autoscaling group across multiple AZs.
+Used to deploy EC2 instances in auto scaling group across multiple AZs.
 EC2 instances are bootstrapped using cloud-init config template which creates and launches a bash start up script.

 ```
 swarm-init